EV Incentives: Policy Tools

 Allowing EVs to travel in HOV, HOT, or BRT lanes without paying the toll or satisfying the 2-3 passenger minimum requirement.
 Programs can include a permit cap or performance standard to avoid HOV lane congestion from high penetration of EVs.
 This will generally require negotiating agreements with CDOT.

-A fee-bate is a revenue-neutral system that collects fees from buyers of “gas guzzlers” and redistributes them as rebates to buyers of highly efficient and EVs.
-Feebates have been implemented in France and Denmark, and have been considered in some states in the US.
+A fee-bate is a revenue-neutral system that collects fees from buyers of “gas guzzlers” and redistributes them as rebates to buyers of highly efficient vehicles such as EVs.
+Feebates have been implemented in France and Denmark, and have been considered in some states in the U.S.